 - Generating and disseminating new knowledge about best practices and cost-effective strategies for benefits outreach and enrollment.

 - Establishing Benefits Enrollment Centers and supporting Medicare Improvements for Patients and Providers Act (MIPPA) grantees to provide person-centered assistance to get the right benefits to vulnerable seniors and adults living with disabilities who qualify.

 NCOA’s BenefitsCheckUp® is the nation’s most comprehensive free, online service to screen seniors with limited income for benefits.
 It includes more than 2,000 public and private benefits programs from all 50 states and the District of Columbia.
-Nearly 5 million people have used BenefitsCheckUp® to identify benefits valued at over $15 billion to help them pay for medicine, food, health care, rent, utilities, and other daily needs.
+Over 5 million people have used BenefitsCheckUp® to identify benefits valued at over $17 billion to help them pay for medicine, food, health care, rent, utilities, and other daily needs.